MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 ### Requirements

-Depending on your environment, you may need one or more roles to create resource accounts.
+You may need one or more roles to create, license, and configure resource accounts.

 | Environment | Required Roles |
 |-----|-----|